particle-iot/workshop-mesh-spectra/content/docs/ch3.md

 }
 ```

-When the `pingHandler` is called, it will turn the `D7` pin on by setting it high.
+When the `pingHandler` is called, it will turn the `D7` pin on by setting it `HIGH`.
 On every Particle device, including the Xenon, the `D7` pin is connected to an onboard blue LED.
 So, by setting `D7` `HIGH`, you'll be turning on that LED each time an event is received.
-After 2 seconds (or 2000 milliseconds), the LED will be turned off.
+After 2 seconds (or 2000 milliseconds), the LED will be turned off by setting it `LOW`.

 3. Click the lightning icon to flash the latest code to your device.
 On your PartiBadge, the "gateway-ping" event is available from the "Mesh Tools" menu.
 Navigate to that menu and click the "Gateway Ping" menu item to fire the event.
 If everything works, you should see the blue LED at the top of your Gateway Xenon light up!